Flat plumbing basket and contact structure: Abstract

 \section{Abstract}

 A flat plumbing basket is a Seifert surface consisting of a disk and bands contained in distinct pages of the disk open book decomposition of the 3-sphere.
-We generalize a notion of flat plubming basket in general open books and examine close connection between flat plumbing baskets and the contact structure supported by the open book.
+In this paper, we examine close connections between flat plumbing baskets and the contact structure supported by the open book.
 As an application we give lower bounds for the flat plumbing basket numbers and determine the flat plumbing basket numbers for various knots and links, including the torus links.